noetovar5/under-construction/README.md

 Shared under construction HTML file.

 I found this free template that I use when I am doing maintenance or backups of my servers.

+I run a dedicated Apache web server full-time for this site only, and when performing backups, maintenance, or if my web servers go down,
-I change my DNS rules to point to this site while doing maintenance and then point DNS rules back to the production web server when done.
+I change my DNS rules to point to this site while it is down, and then point DNS rules back to the production web server is back up and running.

 Here is an example of what it looks like.